 “I’ve been walking toward you from over by the parking for several minutes.
 I’m sorry I surprised you.
 I saw you standing and looking out at the waves, you seemed lost in your thoughts.
 I didn’t mean to sneak up on you!
-I’m Carlton, or Carl if you prefer.
+I’m Carlton, or just Carl.
 He was not offering his hand, but he was smiling broadly.
-Carlton was pleased he had gotten close before she had a chance to avoid him.
-He wanted to meet her, but he wouldn’t have pursued if she had just walked away when he approached.
+Carl was glad he had gotten close before she had a chance to avoid him.
+He wanted to meet her, but he wouldn’t have pursued if she had turned and walked away when he approached.

 “I’ve seen you on campus from time to time.
 I’ve wanted to say hello, but you were always alone and on the move, so I didn’t know how without seeming to be hitting on you, which must happen to you all the time.”

-Barbra Ossa said, “Not really!
+Barbara said, “Not really!
 I’ve seen you too.
 You’re usually surrounded by people, but you stood out, I guess because you’re tall and you were looking my way.
-So, it’s nice to meet you, I am Barbra Ossa”, she said, smiling and offering her hand.
-Taking her hand Carlton said “I’m glad to finally meet you too” then adding her name slowly, as if he wanted to say it correctly, “ Barbra Ossa.”
+So, it’s nice to meet you, I’m Barbara Ossa”, she said, smiling and offering her hand.
+Taking her hand Carl said “I’m glad to finally meet you.” then adding her name slowly, as if he wanted to say it correctly, “ Barbara Ossa.”
 “I’m just glad you stood still long enough for me to walk over.
 Do you want to be alone this morning, or may I walk with you?”

 His smile became huge.
-She wondered what had made him smile.
+She wondered how big it was going to get!
+And what had made him smile.
 She decided that whatever caused it, his smile would be her birthday present.
-Her thoughts racing ahead, as her thoughts often did, she visualized them as a couple, happy to be together, with little Barbra and Carlton children, laughing together over breakfast as her family once had.
-They would be living in a small village in Spain, riding bicycles with their children wherever they needed to go.
+Her thoughts raced ahead, as her thoughts often did, and she visualized them as a couple, happy together, laughing together over breakfast as she and her parents once had.
+God, she was desperate, she thought, and the sadness came creeping back.

-They started to walk, Barbra feeling comfortable with Carlton, which was surprising her.
+They started to walk, Barbara feeling comfortable with Carl, which was surprising to her.
 She liked his relaxed, confident manner, his looks, even his name.
-Carlton was different, not at all a common name, like Barbra.
+Carlton was different, even Carl was not a common name, like Barbara.

-“Well first of all, Happy Birthday Barbra Ossa!
-I’m glad I fulfilled your wish!
+“Well first of all, Happy Birthday Barbara!
+I’m glad I was able to appear and fulfill your wish!
 As it happens, I don’t have classes today either.
 Normally I’d just sleep in until afternoon, but something woke me early today, the sky was just getting light.
-I woke up and wanted to do something different and new.
-I’ve never been here for sunrise before.
-I thought coming here for sunrise would help me get an idea of something to do with the rest of the day.
-I was surprised to see you here.
+I woke up and wanted to do something different today, something new.
+I’ve never been here for sunrise before, that’s new.
+I thought coming here for sunrise would help get an idea for something to do with the rest of the day.
+I was surprised to see you.
 Do you come here often?”
 Laughing he added, “Now that’s a classic line, right?
 I meant for the sunrise.”

 Carlton stopped walking and turned to face her.
 “Let’s see, we both came here for sunrise, looking for an idea of what to do on this special day.
 What could be new and different?
 I know!
-Let me take you fishing for your birthday!
-We could go on one of those fishing boats at the marina.
-Thy have fishing poles and everything you need.
+Let me take you fishing!
+We could go out on one a drift fishing boats at the marina.
+They have fishing poles and all supplies, everything you need.
 Why don’t we do that?
 Let me take you fishing for your birthday?”